paolo-vergo/farmastocks/index.md

 * EGARCH modelling
 * Comparison of forecasting performances with MAE and MSE

+# Project report

+The full report of the project, containing all the references and a complete discussion of the modelling choices is available in Project Description.pdf.

 # Authors
 Mirko Giovio  *Politecnico di Milano - MSc in Statistical Learning*